Featherston is the gateway to the Wairarapa, a welcoming sight as you sweep off the Remutaka Hill.

 Amongst the cafes and antique stores of Featherston, you'll find the Fell Locomotive Museum.
-It houses the only Fell engine in the world, once used on the Rimutaka Railway where its extra traction was specifically designed to cope with the steep incline.
+It houses the only Fell engine in the world, once used on the Remutaka Railway where its extra traction was specifically designed to cope with the steep incline.
 See the locomotive and its brake-van up close, and watch films that bring the old days of Wairarapa steam travel to life.

 Next door is The Featherston Heritage Museum which tells the story of the historic Featherston military base and its role as a prisoner of war camp in World War II, and provides a background to the nearby Peace Garden, a hauntingly beautiful memorial stand of 68 Japanese cherry blossom trees.

-You can follow the old railway line on the Rimutaka Rail Trail through tunnels and over ridges as it winds between Cross Creek near Featherston to Kaitoke on the Upper Hutt side.
+You can follow the old railway line on the Remutaka Rail Trail through tunnels and over ridges as it winds between Cross Creek near Featherston to Kaitoke on the Upper Hutt side.
 Cycle from Featherston to Cross Creek on the off-road limestone trail.

 Featherston is a Booktown: home to an annual festival celebrating everything to do with books, writers and reading.
 The festival includes writing workshops, poetry readings, talks by authors and illustrators, theatre performances and a book fair featuring stalls with rare and second hand books.
 Featherston Booktown is part of a global concept, with the most famous booktown being Hay-on-Wye in the UK.
 Check out the growing number of book stores open all year round Featherston.